-I’ll be honest: You need this avocado pasta with burst cherry tomatoes in your life.
+I’ll be honest: You need this avocado pasta with roasted cherry tomatoes in your life.
 No jokes.
 No kidding.
 Completely serious.
 And utterly delicious.

 I am always on the hunt for new pasta recipes.
 Always.